 This guide answers general questions about the operation of the interactive website and the information it provides, as well as specific questions users might ask about how to use some of these data.

 Please note that the data have changed substantially between Tax Year 2013 and Tax Year 2014, due to changes in IRS reporting standards.
 See the section on changes to the data for full details.
-For more information about the database and using the data, contact .
+For more information about the database and using the data, contact Cecile Murray..

 General Questions